jlortiz0/go-jxl-decoder/README.md

 # go-jxl-decode

 A Golang wrapper for (the decoding part of) libjxl.
 Made in 3 hours as an experiment.
-No multi-thread or multi-image support.
-Maybe someday.

 ## Building